Galileo-Galilei/kedro-mlflow/docs/source/05_framework_ml/04_example_project.md

     kedro run --pipeline=training
     ```

-    **The inference pipeline will _automagically_ be logged as a mlflo model at the end!**
+    **The inference pipeline will _automagically_ be logged as a mlflow model at the end!**

-5. Go to the UI, retrieve the run id of your "inference pipeline" model and use it as you want, e.g. in the catalog.yml:
+5. Go to the UI, retrieve the run id of your "inference pipeline" model and use it as you want, e.g. in the `catalog.yml`:

     ```yaml
     # catalog.yml